timothy-debock/geoserver/doc/en/user/source/community/metadata/configuration.rst

 Installation
 ------------

-To install the GeoServer Task Manager extension:
+To install the GeoServer Metadata extension:

 -  Download the extension from the `GeoServer Download Page <http://geoserver.org/download>`__.
 The file name is called